-If you suffer from fibromyalgia because of an accident that wasn’t your fault, our Serious Injury Solicitors may be able to help you claim compensation.
+Fibromyalgia is a life-changing condition that can make everyday life more difficult.
+So we want to make it easier for you to live with the condition and get the treatment you need.
+If you suffer from fibromyalgia because of an accident that wasn’t your fault, our team of specialist Serious Injury Solicitors could help you claim compensation.

 We’re experts in helping our clients get compensation, so they can access the best support and rehabilitation services.

 We can give you information to help you find the best possible treatment, so you can help to learn to live with your fibromyalgia and enjoy a better quality of life.